CP1404/Practicals/prac_10/README.md

 Flask docs are at: <http://flask.pocoo.org/docs>.

 In PyCharm, create a new project, choosing Flask.
+> [!NOTE]
-Note that you need the Professional edition, not the Community edition to see this screen when making a new project.
+> You need the Professional edition, not the Community
+> edition to see this screen when making a new project.

 If this is the first time you've done this, PyCharm should install the Flask package and other dependencies, like Jinja for templating.